thepassle/astro-service-worker/blog.md

 <Footer/>
 ```

+There's currently some discussion ongoing in this [RFC discussion](https://github.com/withastro/rfcs/discussions/188) on the Astro repository.
+If this is a future that you're excited for, please do leave a comment to signal some interest to the maintainers!

 ### Bundlesize

 The other downside is bundlesize.
 Admittedly, Astro's bundle when run in a service worker is... large.
 However, I've not done too much experimentation here yet, but it seems like there's a lot of room for improvement on bundlesize.